How Much Transmission Fluid Does a 4l60e Hold

 What Type of Transmission Fluid Does The 4l60e Use?

-In 2006, GM superseded Dexron III as the recommended fill with Dexron VI, which is backward compatible with the earlier versions.
+In 2006, GM superseded Dexron III with Dexron VI as the recommended transmission fluid type.
+Dexron VI is backward compatible with the earlier versions, ensuring proper transmission fluid for vehicles.
 The transmission typically accepts a 6.3-quart fill.

 Other Compatible Transmission Fluid for 4160e?